carlosonunez/hello-azure/README.md

 1. `source shortcuts`
 2. `webserver`.
 The page will be at `https://localhost`.

+## `v1a`: Kubernetes

+I needed to learn Kubernetes quick so I did this ahead of provisioning IaaS compute for this app.

+### k3s

+We are using k3s locally.
+To deploy onto it, run `ENVIRONMENT=local deploy`.
+This will create a single-node k3s Kubernetes cluster. **Don't use this for production!**

 ## `v1`: Nothin' but IaaS

 ### Ansible and Packer